meineerde/holgerjust.de/source/articles/2016/detecting-default-arguments-in-ruby.html.md

 end
 ```

 When calling the method, the comparisons work as expected.
-As you can see, the default value is initialized with the `NO_VALUE` constant when not passing the optional argument and thus is considered to be omitted.
+As you can see, the default value is initialized with the `UNDEFINED` constant when not passing the optional argument and thus is considered to be omitted.

 ```ruby
 with_value('bar')